DANS-KNAW/easy-sword2/README.md

 ### Authentication and Authorization

-`easy-sword2` uses http basic access authentication.
-This method of authentication is only safe over a secure http connection.
+`easy-sword2` uses HTTP basic access authentication.
+This method of authentication is only safe over a secure HTTP connection.
- For requests to the **SD-IR** the credentials are not checked.
+ For requests to the **SD-IRI** the credentials are not checked.
 For all other actions the credentials are checked and the client is only granted access to its own deposits.

 `easy-sword2` can be configured in one of two modes: "single" or "LDAP".